gczene/apitester/README.md

 ## Usage

-Click on edit forms, and edit your forms JSON.
+Click on edit project, and edit your forms JSON.

 Demo JSON (for http://api.openweathermap.org):